ProjectEvergreen/greenwood/www/pages/docs/layouts.md

 ## Templates and Pages

-Greenwood has two types of templates to help ålayout your pages:
+Greenwood has two types of templates to help layout your pages:

-- _App Template_: The ["app shell"](https://developers.google.com/web/fundamentals/architecture/app-shell) if you will, that would wrap all pages.
+- _App Template_: The ["app shell"](https://developers.google.com/web/fundamentals/architecture/app-shell) that will wrap all pages.
 One is provided for you by Greenwood, but you can override it if needed.
 - _Page Templates_:  A template for each unique page layout within your site.
 Common layouts are great for documentation and blog sites, but also great for single pages as well (like a splash layout for the home page).

 > _**Note**: [For now](https://github.com/ProjectEvergreen/greenwood/issues/435), all paths in template files need to start with a `/` and omit the workspace directory._

 ### Page Templates
 Pages in your project will generally want a template so you can control the output of the HTML and include all your own custom components and styles.
-By default alll pages will default to looking for a _page.html_ in _templates/ directory within your workspace.
+By default all pages will default to looking for a _page.html_ in _templates/ directory within your workspace.

 In order to make a page template, you just need to write up some HTML that can be enhanced with these special custom elements: